-■ Associate of Science Degree
+Associate of Science Degree

-The associate of science degree is intended for those students who plan to graduate from Southeastern Community College in a prescribed area of specialization.
-All credits earned within this classification are considered transferable by the college.
-However, a transfer student should consult with the four-year institution to determine application of particular courses for his/her degree objectives.
+The associate of science degree is primarily intended for those students who plan to transfer to a four-year college or university.
+A transfer student should consult with the four-year institution to determine application of particular courses toward his/her degree objectives.